Chart Color Schemes

 Age

-The median age in Duncraig is 42 years, significantly higher than Greater Perth's average of 37 years, and also older than Australia's median age of 38 years.
-The 75-84 age group constitutes 8.5% of the population in Duncraig, a stronger representation compared to Greater Perth, while the 25-34 cohort makes up 6.3%.
-According to data from the post-2021 Census, the 15 to 24 age group has increased from 10.7% to 13.1%, and the 75 to 84 cohort has risen from 6.2% to 8.5%.
-Conversely, the 65 to 74 age group has decreased from 12.2% to 10.9%, and the 55 to 64 group has dropped from 11.1% to 9.8%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Duncraig, with the 85+ age group projected to grow by 202%, reaching 1,254 people from a previous figure of 415.
+The median age in Duncraig is 42 years, which is significantly higher than Greater Perth's average of 37 years and Australia's national average of 38 years.
+The 75-84 age group comprises 8.5% of the population in Duncraig, compared to Greater Perth.
+Meanwhile, the 25-34 age cohort makes up 6.3%.
+According to post-2021 Census data, the 15 to 24 age group has grown from 10.7% to 13.1%, while the 75 to 84 age group increased from 6.2% to 8.5%.
+Conversely, the 65 to 74 cohort has declined from 12.2% to 10.9%, and the 55 to 64 age group dropped from 11.1% to 9.8%.
+Population forecasts for 2041 indicate substantial demographic changes in Duncraig, with the 85+ age group expected to grow by 202%, reaching 1,254 people from 415.
 Notably, the combined 65+ age groups will account for 67% of total population growth, reflecting the area's aging demographic profile.
 In contrast, the 0 to 4 and 5 to 14 age cohorts are expected to experience population declines.